aerys/minko/README.md

 * Mac and PC computers
 * Any web browser with Flash 11+
 * Android 2.2+ smartphones and tablets
-* iPhone 3GS, iPhone 4, iPhone 4S, iPad, iPad2 and iPad 3
+* iPhone 3GS, iPhone 4, iPhone 4S, iPad, iPad 2 and iPad 3

 Examples
 --------